Skip to main content

 Hover elevation

 Increase shadow spread and blur on hover to create a "lifting" effect.
 Transition the box-shadow property for smooth animation.
-This works beautifully on cards and buttons.
+This works well on cards and buttons.

 Coloured shadows